theupdateframework/python-tuf/tuf/client/README.md

 ## Overview of the Update Process
 1. The software update system instructs TUF to check for updates.

-2. TUF downloads and verifies timestamp.txt.
+2. TUF downloads and verifies timestamp.json.

-3. If timestamp.txt indicates that release.txt has changed, TUF downloads and verifies release.txt.
+3. If timestamp.json indicates that release.json has changed, TUF downloads and verifies release.json.

-4. TUF determines which metadata files listed in release.txt differ from those described in the last release.txt that TUF has seen.
-If root.txt has changed, the update process starts over using the new root.txt.
+4. TUF determines which metadata files listed in release.json differ from those described in the last release.json that TUF has seen.
+If root.json has changed, the update process starts over using the new root.json.

-5. TUF provides the software update system with a list of available files according to targets.txt.
+5. TUF provides the software update system with a list of available files according to targets.json.

 6. The software update system instructs TUF to download a specific target file.